JGarnerDev/WhoDat-2/client/src/test/store/reducers/readme.txt

 What these tests are assessing:

-    - That action creators are defined and reducers return the current state as a default (sanity tests)
+    - That action creators and reducers are defined and reducers return the current state as a default (sanity tests)

     - That action creators are called through the reducers and return expected values